mna/0value/posts/about Go logging.md

 Similarly, the package should not worry about the formatting and the "backend" of the logger.
 Again, it's up to the caller to provide the method from a properly configured logger that will take care of rendering the logged message as desired, be it JSON in a file or plain text to some logging-as-a-service platform.

 The downside is that some logging packages do not play well with that approach - logxi being the outsider in this list, treating the arguments as key-value pairs instead of `fmt.Sprintf` style.
+But then, it should be easy enough for callers to write an adapter for those non-standard loggers (in this case, maybe generate a format string with placeholders for each key-value pair).

 ## Closing thoughts